timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 For example, if we expect frequent updates to the *rides*  table for the current hour, we do not want to materialize the aggregates for that range.
 We would set the `end_offset = INTERVAL '1h'` to indicate that.
-(If you don't specify an `end_offset` the default value is twice the bucket_width used by the `time_bucket` expression.)
+(If you don't specify an `end_offset`, the default value is twice the bucket_width used by the `time_bucket` expression.)

 So given the continuous aggregate policy that we created above, the continuous aggregate will get